The Administrative Policies

 If there are no eligible surviving dependents the accumulated credits will be forfeited.

 Duquesne University, through the Office of Human Resources, will be responsible for the administration of the plan internally or through a third party administrator.

 The University, through its Benefits and Budget Committees, will review the credit value to ascertain that the allowances for credits meet the financial objectives of the University, while at the same time addressing the needs of retirees to be able to afford medical coverage.

 Duquesne University reserves the right, as its sole discretion, to amend this Plan in whole or in part at any time and from time to time, or to terminate it at any time, without advance notice pursuant to the terms of the plan document.
-Amendments to the plan are made by the Office of Human Resource Management with the approval of the Vice President for Management and Business.
-Termination of the plan must be approved by the Vice President for Management and Business and approved by the Executive Committee of the University Board of Directors.
+Amendments to the plan are made by the Office of Human Resources with the approval of the Vice President for Finance and Business.
+Termination of the plan must be approved by the Vice President for Finance and Business and approved by the Executive Committee of the University Board of Directors.